-- J. Transition Services does not include items or services otherwise available under the individual's private health insurance (if applicable), the Medicaid State Plan, or through other resources. - K. Prior to accessing DDA funding for this service, all other available and appropriate funding sources, including but not limited to those offered by Maryland Medicaid State Plan, Division of Rehabilitation Services ("DORS"), State Department of Education, and Department of Human Services, must be explored and exhausted to the extent applicable.
-These efforts must be documented in the participant's file. - L. To the extent that any listed services are covered under the Medicaid State Plan, the services under the waiver would be limited to additional services not otherwise covered under the Medicaid State Plan, but consistent with waiver objectives of avoiding institutionalization.
+- A. Services are available to the participant living in their own home or in the participant's family home. - B. For participants self-directing their services, the transportation budget is based on their need while considering their preferences and funds availability from their authorized Person-Centered Plan and budget. - C. The Program will not make payment to spouses or legally responsible individuals for furnishing transportation services. - D. A relative (who is not a spouse or legally responsible person) of a participant may be paid to provide this service in accordance with the applicable requirements set forth in Appendix C-2. - E. Payment rates for services must be customary and reasonable as established or authorized by the DDA. - F. Transportation services shall be provided by the most cost-efficient mode available that meets the needs of the participant and shall be wheelchair accessible when needed. - G. Transportation services are not available at the same time as the direct provision of Career Exploration, Community Development Services, Day Habilitation, Employment Discovery and Customization, Employment Services (with exception for follow along supports as authorized by the DDA), Medical Day Care, Personal Supports (beginning July 1, 2020), Respite Care, or Supported Employment. - H. Prior to accessing DDA funding for this service, all other available and appropriate funding sources, including those offered by Maryland Medicaid State Plan, Division of Rehabilitation Services ("DORS"), State Department of Education, and Department of Human Services, must be explored and exhausted to the extent applicable.
+These efforts must be documented in the participant's file. - I. To the extent that any listed services are covered under the Medicaid State Plan, the services under the waiver would be limited to additional services not otherwise covered under the Medicaid State Plan, but consistent with waiver objectives of avoiding institutionalization.